marios-code-path/path-to-springboot-3/observation/README.md

 ## A Greeting Service

-A service will let us create a small amount of indirection for the REST endpoint, and allow us to establish service hand-offs in tracing logs.
-In this example, we only need to return a specific payload: `Greeting`.
+The example will use a REST endpoint which calls a service - a small amount of indirection, allowing us to establish service hand-offs in tracing logs.
+In this example, we only return a specific payload: `Greeting`.

 The payload is a simple record: